hiris1228/ocr_test/README.md

-packages: pytesseract, PIL, thefuzz url_taxon_gbifID.csv: image_url, taxon, gbif_id
+# Solanaceae OCR test set

+All Solanaceae preserved specimen images are from GBIF

+## Description

+* Please load the file url_taxon_gbifID.csv to obtain the image_url, taxon, gbif_id.
-All json files have been saved in folders with taxon names
+* All JSON files have been saved in separate folders with taxon names specified

+## OCR Test Script

+### pytesseract

+* To run the notebook, please install packages including pytesseract, PIL, and thefuzz